gaskam/workspace/README.md

 ## License

 Workspace is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.